 Miller of Pennsylvania Lottery confirms that the October odds change was made because "we do know that Powerball players are increasingly motivated by larger jackpots."

-So here's the $1.6 billion question: Will you buy a Powerball or a Mega Millions ticket?
+So here's the $750 million question: Will you buy a Powerball ticket?
 Sure, the odds of winning the jackpot are roughly the same as pulling your name out of a hat filled with the names of every man, woman and child in America.
 But if you don't buy a ticket, your odds are infinitely worse.